 Poor Jumpers have Reduced Pleural Arches

-Pleural arch size and jumping ability are often, but not always, correlated.
+Pleural arch size and jumping ability are often correlated.
 In flea species that are poor jumpers, the pleural arch and resilin are missing or diminished.
-However, even without the booster mechanism, they’re able to make leaps with the muscular system of their legs.
+However, even without the booster mechanism, they’re able to make small leaps with the muscular system of their legs.

 Flea Evolution & Jumping